 No investigator, panelist, or appeal reviewer will make findings or determinations in a case in which they have a material conflict of interest or material bias.
-Any party who believes one or more of these University officials has a potential material conflict of interest or material bias must raise the concern to the Office of Equity within two (2) calendar days of discovering the perceived conflict so that the University may evaluate the concern and find a substitute, if appropriate.
-The Office of Equity will determine whether a conflict of interest exists.
+Any party who believes one or more of these University officials has a potential material conflict of interest or material bias must raise the concern to the Associate Vice President for Equity within two (2) calendar days of discovering the perceived conflict so that the University may evaluate the concern and find a substitute, if appropriate.
+The Associate Vice President for Equity or designee will determine whether a conflict of interest exists.
 The failure of a party to timely raise a concern of a conflict of interest or bias may result in a waiver of the issue for purposes of any appeal.